martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 -  Which league has the most linear relationship between wins per season and team salary?
 -  Which league is the most predictable?

-In this analysis, I utilized an expansive <a href="http://developers.stattleship.com/" target="_blank">sports data API</a>, powered by <a href="https://www.stattleship.com/" target="_blank">Stattleship</a>, which provides historical game logs and game scores by quarter.
-I also scraped team payroll data from <a href="http://www.sports-reference.com/" target="_blank">Sports Reference</a>.
+In this analysis, I utilized an expansive <a href="http://developers.stattleship.com/" target="_blank">sports data API</a>, powered by <a href="https://www.stattleship.com/" target="_blank">Stattleship</a>, to get historical game data and game scores by quarter.
+I also scraped <a href="http://www.sports-reference.com/" target="_blank">Sports Reference</a> for team payroll data.

 ** The R code used for data wrangling and analysis can be found here for the <a href="" target="_blank">NBA</a>, <a href="" target="_blank">NHL</a>, <a href="" target="_blank">NFL</a>, and <a href="" target="_blank">MLB</a>. **